 For right or wrong, aspirin has been largely normalized in our society.
 Whether we have aches and pains, a headache, or inflammation, as humans, one of our first instincts is to reach for the bottle of Aspirin or Ibuprofen.
 Whether we are overusing these over-the-counter medications is a conversation for another day.

 Today, we will talk about aspirin for dogs.
 Does it work the same way for them?
 Is it safe?
 We will aim to answer these questions and more.

 Usage in Dogs

 Aspirin is a nonsteroidal anti-inflammatory (NSAID).
-Similar NSAIDS used in dogs and humans include ibuprofen and carprofen, among others.
-NSAIDS like aspirin are designed mainly to address pain, inflammation and fevers.
+Similar NSAIDs used in dogs and humans include ibuprofen and carprofen, among others.
+NSAIDs like aspirin are designed to address pain, inflammation, and fevers.

 Aspirin products will have to be prescribed by your veterinarian.
 Commonly, these painkillers are given to dogs to help combat joint pain associated with osteoarthritis and contain anti-inflammatory properties.
-It is not necessarily only prescribed for these reasons, but reasons will be similar if not identical to the ones mentioned.
-Bottom line, it is used to treat types of pain and inflammation, whatever the circumstances may be.
+It is not necessarily only prescribed for these reasons, but the grounds will be similar if not identical to the ones mentioned.
+The bottom line is that it is used to treat pain and inflammation, whatever the circumstances may be.

 Safety and Side Effects

 This is where things can get a little complicated.
 When we think of Aspirin or NSAIDS similar to them, we think of the harmless little pills usually readily available in everyone’s medicine cabinets.
 We know not to take too many, of course, but other than that, we don’t really feel any danger when taking them.
 Like we mentioned earlier, it’s been normalized, causing us in some ways to be desensitized to the reality of it.